 [UPDATE 1630 ET: A GEB reader may have found the marijuana field – see this post for details.]

-GE Marijuana Arrest – Yesterday an AP story came out about police in Switzerland having used GE to discover a marijuana crop hidden in a corn field.
+- GE Marijuana Arrest – Yesterday an AP story came out about police in Switzerland having used GE to discover a marijuana crop hidden in a corn field.
 Before writing a blog post, I thought I would try to find the location itself.
 But, the first thing I noticed was that the imagery in that part of Switzerland is dated 1997.
 At that point, I figured it was either a hoax, or the police were really slow to have gone 10 years without discovering it.
 Then I read the actual search was conducted back in 2006.
 Well, the imagery in GE right now was added in February 2007.
 So, maybe there was a high res image in GE back in 2006 that was more recent and did show the crop.
 I’d still like to know the location and see the original image the police used that shows the crop.
-By the way, this isn’t the first time Google Earth was involved in a marijuana arrest.
+I was reading on sites like https://www.sacredkratom.com/buy-kratom/ and found out that this isn’t the first time Google Earth was involved in a marijuana arrest.
 Read this story about a case in 2006 in Racine, Wisconsin.

 - GE Bass Fishing – Got an E-mail from BassFishin.com about a video they’ve created telling fisherman about using Google Earth (and other mapping tools) to help plan a fishing trip.
 The video shows using Google Earth to check out the waters, weather, terrain, and photos of your next fishing site.
 And, I made sure to point out he should check out EarthNC for even more boating data available for GE.